SixArm/map-rust-crate/README.md

 # map! macro Rust crate

-This crate provides `map!` macros to create map collections and insert key-value pairs.
-This is inspired by the `vec!` macro.
+This crate provides the `map!` macro and related macros to create map collections, insert key-value pairs, and remove them.
+Inspired by `vec!`.

 ## map! macro